MIDS-scaling-up/v2/week05/labs/lab_digits.md

 ```
 wget http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel
 # and then, push it into the docker container with digits, e.g.
+docker ps
+# note the names of your container with digits
-docker cp bvlc_googlenet.caffemodel /tmp
+docker cp bvlc_googlenet.caffemodel <your container name>/tmp
 ```
 At the bottom, in the pre-trained network field, type "/tmp/bvlc_googlenet.caffemodel".
 Leave the number of GPUs used at 1.
 Use the same group name as you used previously for your data set and select a name for your model.
 In the Custom Network field paste the model from [this link](googlenet_fixed.txt).
 This is a model with fixed lower layers.
+Please peruse the file.
+Can you tell which layers are frozen?
+Which layers are unfrozen?
 Click Create.
 How long does it take for the model to exceed 90% accuracy?

 #### Training a GoogleNet-based model using transfer learning with unfixed lower layer weights
-Let us repeat the previous steps, but now let us use a network from [this link](googlenet_unfixed.txt). the only difference is that we unfixed the lower layers.
+Let us repeat the previous steps, but now let us use a network from [this link](googlenet_unfixed.txt).
+The only difference is that we unfixed the lower layers.
+Please examine the file and note the differences with the previous one.
 Now, how long does it take for the model to reach 90% accuracy?

 #### Training a GoogleNet-based model from random weights.
 Let's repeat the previous step using the same custom model but this time, let us clear out the "pre-trained model" field.
-Now, how long does it take for the model to reach 90% accuracy?
+Now, how long does it take for the model to reach 90% accuracy (trick question alert)?

 #### Applying the model to classification
 From the DIGITS homepage, select one of your trained models.
-At the bottom of the page, under Test a Single Image, pick an image -- e.g. from a path beginning with /data/eye/classes/ (the system will pre-fill / show names of existing dirs and files).
-Feel free to upload your own file.
+At the bottom of the page, under Test a Single Image, pick an image --- feel free to upload your own file.
 Check the "show visualizations and statistics" checkbox and click "Classify One"